 Our Mission and Values

 OUR MISSION: Our Little Haven is relentlessly committed to providing early intervention services for children and families.
-Our community of professional caregivers creates a safe, secure and healing environment for those impacted by abuse, neglect, and mental or behavioral health needs.
-We make the hurting stop, the healing begin, and the love last, one family at a time.
+Our community of professional caregivers create a safe, secure, and healing environment for those impacted by abuse, neglect, and mental or behavioral health needs.
+We make the hurting stop, the healing begin, and the love last one family at a time.

 Guided by our belief in a Loving God . . .

 - We place the well-being of the child as our first and most important priority

 - We value the people who care for the children

 - We serve our families with love, care, and compassion

 - We are dedicated to the highest quality of service and professional expertise